 Think of a fat person.
 Which character traits do you associate with them?
 Write down at least 3.
 Afterwards do the same thinking about a skinny person.
 What have you come up with?

-Save your notes and compare them to the character within the book.
+Save your notes and compare them to the character in the book.
 Do your descriptions fit the character’s description?

 Activities throughout the reading process for your reading diary